qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/pretutorial/typesoffiles.rst

 User Interface Definition File ``.ui``
 --------------------------------------

-When using Qt Designer, you can create interfaces with the WYSIWYG form editor, this interface is represented as a widget tree using XML.
+When using Qt Designer, you can create user interfaces using Qt Widgets with the WYSIWYG form editor, this interface is represented as a widget tree using XML.
 Here is an extract of the beginning of a ``.ui`` file:

 .. code-block:: xml